cmessias/copper/README.md

 To do currency conversions, an api key may be needed to use certain exchange rates apis.
 Which api to use can be configured in config/config.exs and your api keys can be set in config/api_keys.exs.

 ## Documentation
-Documentation is available in the source files and can be viewed locally can compiling it using:
+Documentation can be viewed locally by running:
 ```
 $ mix docs
 $ open docs/index.html